 ACDI/VOCA has developed a multilayered monitoring system that will generate information and analysis that will feed into the learning system and can be used to refine designs and introduce improvements with the goal of achieving meaningful and sustainable results, while providing the project with a powerful tool for adaptive management.
-The ADVANCE II team will develop a multilayered monitoring system that will include collecting routine output data through standardized tools and annual surveys to measure outcome indicators, use various qualitative and quantitative methods needed to gather impact data or investigate unexpected results.
+The ADVANCE team will develop a multilayered monitoring system that will include collecting routine output data through standardized tools and annual surveys to measure outcome indicators, use various qualitative and quantitative methods needed to gather impact data or investigate unexpected results.
 The team will also collect and analyze stories describing the most important project outcomes.
-In addition, to the extent possible, we will triangulate our data and seek secondary data from other stakeholders including the
+In addition, to the extent possible, we will triangulate our data and seek secondary data from other stakeholders including the GOG.
+We will use annual publication on agricultural performance from MoFA (facts and figures) and the